Amaaan09/Booker/README.md

 # Mr. Jarvis

 This Gen AI model utilizes:
-1. [Retrieval Augmented Generation](https://research.ibm.com/blog/retrieval-augmented-generation-RAG) which extracts content from PDF documents, a large language model to answer questions based on the content.
+1. [Retrieval Augmented Generation](https://research.ibm.com/blog/retrieval-augmented-generation-RAG) which extracts content from PDF documents then uses a large language model to answer questions based on the content.
 2. [LORA](https://huggingface.co/docs/diffusers/main/en/training/lora) for FineTuning the Gemma Model on a curated dataset of my favorite quotes for a personalized touch
 3. [Agents](https://python.langchain.com/docs/modules/agents/) to grant the system web access to otherwise unavailable data